 Do you make your SQL Server database backups with the help of SSMS or by using T-SQL Commands, or in any other way?
-How much time do you usually spend every day to make backups and store them to Local or Network Folder?
-With the help of SqlBak, you can create a backup job that will make SQL Server backup regularly and store them to your local or network folder.
+How much time do you usually spend every day making backups and sending them to a Local or Network Folder?
+With the help of SqlBak, you can create a backup job that will make SQL Server backup regularly and store them in your local or network folder.

 How to Backup SQL Server to Local or Network Folder

 Go to your Dashboard page and create a SqlBak backup job to do it press “Add new job” choose “Backup job” at the “Job type” box and click on the “Create job”.

 Now let’s tune a backup job.
 Select a server where SQL Server is installed and check the connection to SQL Server.